gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/01_Components_Overview.rst

 -----------------------

 .. the naming in toctree is case sensitive
+.. @gereon: maybe we could takl about menus on rightclick of components here; maybe think about how to clearly structure
+.. explanations of the different menu sections
+.. @gereon: generally, there seem to be very different ways of using the formatting. i think it would make sense
+.. to unify these; for example use the tips only if you show how something is done, use the important or warning (best decide for one of them) if you want to hint to
+.. potential problems; maybe there is also some sort of formatting to use for the videos section and maybe this is always at the very bottom??
-.. here you are missing connect, this should come before publish components
+.. @gereon here you are missing connect, this should come before publish components

-**Connect**
+.. @gereon the explorer on the right hand side: would make sense to have things structured better there (mit einrückung??)

+**Connect Components**

 .. @help put the connect link from below here

 **Publish Components**